1987 Houston Astros season: August—September

-September
+Nolan Ryan's 4,500th strikeout

 On September 9, Ryan struck out Mike Aldrete for the 4,500th strikeout in his career.
 The final out of the seventh inning in a fantastic outing for "The Express," Ryan fanned 16 total that day to lead a 4–2 victory over San Francisco.
 At the plate, he contributed two hits of his own, including one that drove in the first run of the contest.
 Building on another dominant season, Ryan ended the day leading the NL in earned run average (2.76 ERA) and strikeouts (226), though his win–loss record stood at 8–15.
-Speaking on the performance, Ryan predicted that this "old dog" would not reach strikeout number 5,000.
+When asked about further milestones, Ryan predicted that "this old dog" would not reach strikeout number 5,000.

+Ryan's performance was the most in the Major Leagues since Roger Clemens's 20 strikeout game on April 29, 1986, (Note: For single games, from 1985 to 1987, in the regular season, requiring strikeouts ≥ 13, sorted by descending strikeouts.) and the third 16+ strikeout performance in franchise annals.
+Preceding Ryan was Don Wilson, who whiffed a club-record 18 on July, 14, 1968, and another 16 on September 10, 1968.
+Randy Johnson tossed the next 16-strikeout blitz by an Astro pitcher, on August 28, 1998.
+Moreover, October 1, 2005, Clemens succeeded Ryan by becoming the second pitcher to attain his 4,500th career strikeout as a member of the Astros.

+This was Ryan's fourteenth career performance with 16 or more strikeouts, and his most since June 9, 1979, as a member of the California Angels.
+This represented his career-high while in Houston..